-Varicose veins are large, protruding leg veins that literally bulge from under the skin.
+Varicose veins are twisted, blueish-purple, protruding leg veins that bulge under the skin.

-- Skin itchiness and dermatitis in the lower leg
+- Itching and eczema on the lower leg

 - Swollen feet and ankles

 - Muscle cramps at night

 - Restless legs or a feeling of “creepy crawlies” in the legs